seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 # Pyenv Virtualenv for Windows (Sorta'ish)

-This is an attempt to bring virtual environment usage to windows in a similar way that pyenv-virtualenv for linux and mac works ( or how I think it should work on windows)
+This addon is an attempt to bring pyenv virtual environment features to windows similarly to pyenv-virtualenv for linux and mac do.

-This is not associated with the offical project, and I have a feeling they would impliment this solution differently.
+This addon is not associated with the official project, and I feel they would implement this solution differently.

-This is a drop in addon to pyenv that essentially automates virtual env creation with some sugar added.
+This drop-in addon to pyenv essentially automates virtual env creation with some sugar added.

-The script basically automates the following:
+The script automates the following:
 ```
 pyenv shell 3.8.5
 python -m pip install virtualenv
 python -m venv env
 ```

-The way this would work with a newly installed version of python installed with pyenv, is that it would activate/shim that version with a pyenv shell <version>, and then install virtualenv/venv and call it to create an env.
+How this would work with a newly installed version of python installed with pyenv, is activate/shim that version with `pyenv shell`, and then install virtualenv/venv and call it to create an env.

-My python 3.6+ projects have been tested, and a 2.7 project.
+My python 3.6+ projects have been tested, and a single 2.7 project.
 I have not tested with python 2 before 2.7, or python 3 before 3.6.

 # Installation
-Simply drop the `pyenv-virtualenv.bat` file into your `C:\Users\<user>\.pyenv\pyenv-win\libexec\` directory (or where ever you installed pyenv.)
+Drop the pyenv-virtualenv.bat file into your `C:\Users\<user>\.pyenv\pyenv-win\libexec\` directory (wherever you installed pyenv.)

 # Usage
-Pretty strait forward, you can create env's either from a version, or from the current shimmed version, and either in the pyenv versions directory, or the current directory with the `-d` argument.
+Pretty straightforward, you can create env's either from a version or from the current shimmed version, and either in the pyenv versions directory or the current directory with the -d argument.

 ```
 >pyenv virtualenv